apigee/ansible-opdk-accelerator/post-installation/add/add-components/README-add-rmp-to-custom-pod.md

 and assign that set of Routers and Message Processors to an organization and environment.

 ## Usage Context
 The decision to add a Custom Pod signifies that many of our default assumptions will not hold.
-Consequently in addition to the default settings we currently use this playbook will prompt you for the required settings or accept them as parameters in the command line for automation.
+Therefore in addition to the default settings this playbook will also prompt you for the required settings that should be explicitly set for custom pod.
+These settings can be provided as command line parameters if you require integration with your automation pipeline.

 ### Interactive Mode
-If you are running the playbook interactively then please be prepared to provide the following information:
+If you are running the playbook interactively then please be prepared to provide the following information at the command line prompt:

 |  Attribute | Description |
 | --- | --- |